WillDelano/Titanic2.0/README.md

 ![Example:](https://i.imgur.com/oAi474a.png)
 *Note: `<p></p>` is not necessary, but creates a separate paragraph for whatever is inside.
-This can be helpful if the more in-depth description is large.*
+This can be helpful to discern the in-depth description from the brief one.*

 ## Functions:
 <pre>